agsb/minute/docs/Minute.md

 _"Native speakers of English use around 2,000 to 3,000 words in daily life."_

-The NGSL 1.2 lists 2809 words to cover almost of 90% of all corpus of about 273.613.534 occurences of words, and shows the [SFI](http://www.manulex.org/docs/en/Manulex.pdf) for each.
+The NGSL 1.2 lists 2809 words to cover almost of 90% of all corpus of about 273.613.534 occurences of words, each with with [SFI](http://www.manulex.org/docs/en/Manulex.pdf).

 The first 12 words are used about every hundred words, the first 100 words are used about every thousand words, but above the first 943 words more need more than 10,000 words.